burcakotlu/GLANET/docs/source/overview.rst

 ---------------

 * GLANET accepts given genomic intervals of any length.
-* GLANET has developed sampling-based enrichment analysis which compensate for the bias introduced by given genomic intervals of varying length.
+* GLANET has developed sampling-based enrichment analysis which compensate for the bias introduced by NGS experiments.
 * GLANET's sampling-based enrichment analysis accounts for genomic biases in addition to the given interval's length and the chromosome it is located on.
-* GLANET considers genomic biases such as GC content and mappability of given genomic intervals.
 * GLANET interprets gene sets in three different ways which are exon-based, regulation-based and all-based manner.
   Exon-based gene set takes exons of genes, regulation-based takes introns, upstream and downstream proximal regions of genes and lastly all-based takes all the defined regions in exon-based and regulation-based, plus upstream and downstream distal regions of genes of each gene set into account.
-* GLANET enables user to load user defined gene sets and/or user defined library and to achieve Annotation w.r.t the genomic intervals obtained from them.
+* GLANET enables user to load user defined gene sets and/or user defined library and to achieve annotation and enrichment w.r.t. the given genomic intervals.
-* GLANET provides Regulatory Sequence Analysis for all of the annotated TFs using `RSAT <http://www.rsat.eu/>`_'s matrix scan web service.
+* GLANET provides Regulatory Sequence Analysis for all of the annotated TFs when the input consists of SNPs only, using `RSAT <http://www.rsat.eu/>`_'s matrix scan web service.
-* GLANET has assessed its Type-I error and power by designing data-driven computational experiments on two cell lines, GM12878 and K562, which showed that it has a well-controlled Type-I error rate and high statistical power.
+* GLANET has assessed its Type-I error and power by designed data-driven computational experiments on two cell lines, GM12878 and K562, which showed that it has a well-controlled Type-I error rate and high statistical power.

 -------------